-All student participants in interscholastic athletic programs, cheerleading, pom pons, girls' lacrosse, and powder puff football at Penn High School must purchase student accident insurance before he/she can participate in any form of competition.
+All student participants in interscholastic athletic programs, cheerleading, pom pons, girls' lacrosse, and powder puff football at Penn High School must purchase student accident insurance through the school before he/she can participate in any form of competition.
 Coverage is supplemental to a family's primary insurance.